PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Simulations and Discussion

-Network reconfiguration due to line outage (either due to faults or for maintenance) is a frequent occurrence in the power system and so the VCPIs should effectively handle this scenario.
-In order to study the effect of topology change on the VSI, the line between buses $15$ and $23$ in the IEEE $30$-bus system is taken out of service as the load is increasing.
-Fig.~\ref{fig:line_outage} plots the VSI at buses $14,15,18$ \& $19$ and it is observed that VSI drops the moment the line outage occurs at time $t=138$
+Network reconfiguration due to line outage (either due to faults or for maintenance) is a frequent occurrence in the power system. {One key input to the proposed method is the admittance of lines connecting neighboring buses.
+In case of a line outage, this information is outdated and so it is important to investigate the behavior of the index in this scenario.
+We identified that the proposed index accurately tracks the system stress in real-time even when using the outdated line admittances.} In order to study the effect of topology change on the VSI, the line between buses $15$ and $23$ in the IEEE $30$-bus system is taken out of service {at time $t=138$ secs} as the load is increasing.
+Fig.~\ref{fig:line_outage} plots the VSI at buses $14,15,18$ \& $19$ and it is observed that VSI drops the moment the line outage occurs at time $t=138$ secs, indicating that the {system is stressed and margin to voltage collapse point has reduced.
+It is also observed from Fig.~\ref{fig:line_outage} that the values of the VSI at various buses are very similar when using un-updated and updated connectivity information.
+Thus the distributed VSI calculation methodology provides a reasonable estimate of the VSI for the operator/relay to trigger controls/alarms in the time it takes to correct the admittance information, thus improving the situational awareness of the grid.} In addition, it can also be observed that the index at bus $15$ that is closest to the line outage reduces the most and this fact can be used to identify the fault location in an unsupervised manner.